dita-ot/docs/resources/theme/Inline-styles.md

 Menu cascade element used to document a series of menu choices.

-- `separator-content = content-template` — Separator between uicontrol elements, defaults to `" > "`.
+- `separator-content: content-template` — Separator between uicontrol elements, defaults to `" > "`.

 ### `shortcut`